datasciencemasters/go/README.md

 _This is a critical foundation for what is to come; don't skip!_

 ### What is Data Science?
+Get a taste of what exists under the big umbrella.
 - The Signal and The Noise / Nate Silver [Book ```$18```](https://bookshop.org/a/2958/9780143125082) -- Narrated cases of Data Science at play in the real world.
 - Dataclysm: Who We Are (When We Think No One's Looking) / Christian Rudder [Book ```$17```](https://bookshop.org/a/2958/9780385347396) -- From the inside of OKCupid, real examples of how data science can illustrate human behavior.
  * A showcase of [Jupyter Python Data Analysis Notebooks](https://github.com/jupyter/jupyter/wiki) across disciplines.